 Mosaddegh, whose star was on the ascent in Iranian politics, formed the National Front party in 1949 and led it to a majority in the 1951 parliamentary election.
 When the sitting prime minister, Haj Ali Razmara, was assassinated (religious hardliners again), the shah tapped Mosaddegh, as the leader of the largest party, to replace him.
 Alongside the hardliners, led by cleric Abol-Ghasem Kashani, Mosaddegh consolidated his power.
 Which, naturally, came at the expense of the shah’s power.
 The battle line was drawn between the prime minister and the shah, and it focused largely on the oil nationalization question.

 It’s around this time that the US began to get involved, though not really on Britain’s side.
 The whole Special Relationship thing hadn’t really worked itself out yet, and the US saw a lot of potential to get its own hands on some of that Iranian oil at Britain’s expense.
 So the US tried at first to act as mediator.
-For his part, Mosaddegh at first used the nationalization vote as leverage to renegotiate the oil concession with Britain, but when Britain refused his offer of a 50/50 revenue split what followed was the Abadan Crisis, in which the Iranians expelled Britain from its oil refineries in the city of Abadan and Britain responded by imposing sanctions against Iran and placing an embargo on Iranian oil exports.
-Iran’s oil production fell anyway, because most other Western countries (including the US) refused to send technicians to Iran out of solidarity with Britain and a desire not to create a precedent that might embolden other oil rich countries to follow Mosaddegh’s lead.
+For his part, Mosaddegh initially used the nationalization vote as leverage to renegotiate the oil concession with Britain, but when Britain refused his offer of a 50/50 revenue split what followed was the Abadan Crisis, in which the Iranians expelled Britain from its oil refineries in the city of Abadan and Britain responded by imposing sanctions against Iran and placing an embargo on Iranian oil exports.
+Iran’s oil production fell, because most other Western countries (including the US) refused to send technicians to Iran out of solidarity with Britain and a desire not to create a precedent that might embolden other oil-rich countries to follow Mosaddegh’s lead.

 Mosaddegh began losing political support in Tehran throughout 1952, as the effect of British sanctions and the oil embargo began to pound away at the Iranian economy.
-Additionally, Abol-Ghasem Kashani and his hardliners turned on him for his failure to transform Iran into a religious state (there’s some evidence to suggest that the UK/US may have paid Kashani to change his position).
+Additionally, Abol-Ghasem Kashani and his religious hardliners turned on him for his failure to transform Iran into a religious state (there’s also some evidence to suggest that the UK/US may have paid Kashani to change his position).
 Mosaddegh was still popular with the Iranian public, though, and when the shah refused to allow him to appoint a new minister of war in mid-1952 and he resigned in protest, popular sentiment forced the shah to reinstate him in short order.
-That popular push was led by the communist Tudeh Party, which now increasingly aligned itself with Mosaddegh (at least publicly).
-That alignment was enough to disabuse the US of any lingering sentiments toward neutrality and put it squarely on Britain’s side.
+That popular push was led by the Tudeh Party, which now increasingly aligned itself with Mosaddegh (at least publicly).
+That alignment was enough to disabuse the US of any lingering sentiments toward neutrality and put it squarely on the anti-Mosaddegh side.
 Around this time, CIA operative Kermit Roosevelt Jr. began working with British intelligence on a plan to oust the Iranian prime minister.

 That was it.
 Mosaddegh was out, Zahedi was in.
 And so was the shah, who returned from Baghdad to an apparently happy Iranian public and lots of newfound support from the CIA, which helped him establish a firmer hand on the Iranian state and even helped train his SAVAK secret police, who spent the next 26 years torturing political opponents on the shah’s behalf.
-The shah spent that same time steadily blowing whatever public goodwill he’d won at the end of the 1953 coup, which is why by 1979 almost every faction in Iranian society couldn’t wait to show him the proverbial door.
+The shah spent that same time steadily blowing whatever public goodwill he’d won after the coup, which is why by 1979 almost every faction in Iranian society couldn’t wait to show him the proverbial door.

 Mosaddegh was initially sentenced to death, but had that sentence commuted to house arrest and died in that state in 1967.
 Oil revenues boomed for everybody except the Iranian people, though the Anglo-Iranian Oil Company did have to give up its monopoly and the US did get a piece of the pie.
 The Tudeh Party was brutally repressed, as it has been pretty much ever since.
 And the CIA came out looking fantastic, having engineered the overthrow of an unfriendly yet democratically elected government.
 This was the first time it achieved an outcome like that but certainly wouldn’t be the last.

 The resonance of the 1953 coup today is its own essay and this one is already long enough, so I’ll mostly pass.
-The Islamic Republic doesn’t exactly celebrate Mohammad Mosaddegh as a role model—his secularism cost him the support of religious conservatives like Abol-Ghasem Kashani, who happens to have been the mentor to the late Ayatollah Ruhollah Khomeini.
+The Islamic Republic doesn’t exactly celebrate Mohammad Mosaddegh as a role model—his secularism cost him the support of religious conservatives like Abol-Ghasem Kashani, who happens to have been a mentor to the late Ayatollah Ruhollah Khomeini.
 But in recent years the example of the 1953 coup has been used more often by the Islamic Republic, and to pretty good effect, as proof that the US has always been an enemy of the Iranian people.
-Those who argue that the 1953 coup led directly to Iranians’ mistrust of the US today I think are overlooking US support for Saddam Hussein in the 1980s and the US downing of Iran Air Flight 655 in 1988, to pick just two more recent and probably more formative incidents.
+Those who argue that the 1953 coup led directly to Iranians’ mistrust of the US today I think are overlooking US support for Saddam Hussein in the 1980s and the US downing of Iran Air Flight 655 in 1988, to pick just two more recent and probably more fundamental grievances.
 But there’s no question that 1953 is a part of that picture.